Draghi comments at ECB press conference

-FRANKFURT, July 16 The European Central Bank was set to keep emergency funding to Greek banks steady on Thursday, delaying an increase that would have allowed banks to partially reopen as it waits for European leaders to finalise a financial backstop.
+FRANKFURT The European Central Bank was set to keep emergency funding to Greek banks steady on Thursday, delaying an increase that would have allowed banks to partially reopen as it waits for European leaders to finalize a financial backstop.

 Following are comments by ECB President Mario Draghi at a press conference after the bank left interest rates unchanged at its policy meeting.